GallaDevanshi/88_GALLA_DEVANSHI/README.md

 Acquiring a new customer is significantly more expensive than retaining an existing one.
 However, telecom operators often do not know why a customer is leaving, which limits proactive retention strategies.

+**Problem to Solve**

+Predict which customers are likely to churn
+Explain why each customer is predicted to churn
+Enable data-driven retention decisions
+This project builds an Explainable Machine Learning system that not only predicts churn but also provides clear, human-readable reasons for each prediction.

 **Objectives**

 Predict customer churn with high accuracy